 It really makes you question the motives behind decisions to bar access to something that time and time again has proven not to be a dangerous substance; something that continues to help people who are suffering find non-addictive, low-side-effect relief from their pain.

 I’m on a mission to empower women with knowledge so they can make informed decisions about cannabis wellness in a safe and discreet way, learning from other women who have experience and wisdom to share.

-Won’t you join me?
-If you are interested in learning more, please join our email list to be notified of our new venture to accomplish this mission, together.
+If you are interested in learning more, please join our email list to be stay on top of news and events around cannabis wellness so we can accomplish this mission, together.